 The calibrated bulk organic sediment date for the bottom of the Pales Dyke section (Beta - 397875), is Cal 375 BC (Cal BP 2325) with a 95% range of 395 BC to 350 BC (Cal BP 2345 to 2300), 295 BC to 230 BC (Cal BP 2245 to 2180) and Cal 220 BC to 210 BC (Cal BP 2170 to 2160).
+The second ample recovered from the ditch:natural geology interface and independent of the previous sample, was dated to (Beta-420095) Cal 400 BC (Cal BP 2350) with a 95% range of 480 BC - 390 BC (Cal BP 2430 to 2340).
 This puts the age of the sediments in the lowest layer of the Pales Dyke within the Middle Iron Age (400 - 100 BC).
-The sediments, are interpreted as in-washed soil material, and may therefore, reflect erosion of earlier material from within the ditch banks.
-Thus we are unable to say that this date is a minimum for the construction of the ditch.
-However, this is also true of the pottery material found in the in-washed soils, and as such the precise date for the Pales Dyke remains inconclusive.
+The sediments, are interpreted as in-washed soil material, and may therefore reflect erosion of earlier material from within the ditch banks.
+The independent samples are within the same period which provides confidence that the dates are accurate for that stratigraphic layer.
+Thus whilst we are unable to say that this date is a minimum for the construction of the ditch (sensu stricto).
+However, this is also true of the pottery material found in the in-washed soils by Time Team survey.
+Thus as such the precise date for the Pales Dyke remains inconclusive, but these new dates provide strong evidence that they may have a Middle Iron Age origin.

 The evidence for the age of the Pales Dyke is conflicting.
 Looking at the earliest dates, we have historical reference to it in the 12th Century (1173 AD); Thetford ware pottery c.
 11th Century (Time Team excavations) and Romano-British (1st-4th Century AD) based on West's excavation notes.
-The Middle Iron Age date reported in this study, pushes the potential origin back a further 400-800 years.
+The Middle Iron Age dates reported in this study, pushes the potential origin back a further 400-800 years.
 A few Iron Age finds have been recorded in the area around Dunwich, notably a coin in the Westwood marshes to the north, and pottery on the sandy hills adjacent to the Dunwich river crossing (Dymond & Martin, 1989).
 Iron Age fortifications are rare in east Suffolk, with the nearest located at Burgh, near Woodbridge (Dymond & Martin 1989).
 If correct, Dunwich would be an early and extensive Iron Age fortified settlement, located adjacent to a port on the Dunwich/Blyth river.
 Subsequent evidence suggests it existed in the Romano-British period and Saxon period when we know Dunwich was a growing port.
-It seems most likely that the ditch is earlier than the medieval origins assumed before which is supported in part by the early date for Duck Street (675 AD) and due to evidence of a Middle-Late Saxon retting pit in the marshes adjacent to St James street (485-1025AD).
+It seems most likely that the ditch is earlier than the medieval origins assumed before, which is supported in part by the early date for Duck Street (675 AD) and due to evidence of a Middle-Late Saxon retting pit in the marshes adjacent to St James street (485-1025AD).